Our Services

 Helpful Resources

-Overusing colonics blunts the enteric nervous system and rectoanal inhibitory reflex, washes away electrolytes and beneficial microbes, and creates a reliance on external flushes for bowel movements.
+Overusing colonics can dull the enteric nervous system and rectoanal inhibitory reflex, strip away electrolytes and beneficial gut microbes, and lead to dependence on external flushes for regular bowel movements.

 Colon hydrotherapy—also known as colonics—has gained popularity for its promise to "detoxify" the body and relieve constipation.
 However, excessive use can lead to colon hydrotherapy bowel dependency issues and impair your body's own ability to evacuate waste.
 Below, we explore the science behind your natural defecation reflex, how colonics interfere with it, and what you can do if you're experiencing symptoms.